-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
+- 1. Future Professionals must keep themselves, workstations and classroom area clean, sanitary, and clutter free at all time. - 2.
+Future Professionals must clean their stations, including the floor, after each service. - 3.
 Hair must be swept up immediately after a service is completed, before blow drying. - 4.
 Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may have their hair or other services done Tuesday through Thursday.
-To receive a service, Future Professionals must do the following prior to starting the service: - a.
-Seek permissions and approval from Learning Leader according to criteria below: - Be maintaining Satisfactory Academic Progress. - Be current in practical skill assessments, theory attendance and tests. - b.
-Be scheduled off the service books by a Learning Leader. - c.
-Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc.
+Future Professionals must maintain standard personal sanitation and grooming practices, according to the state requirements.